 Hiroshima is a historically famous city and an absolutely stunning one, but it’s not exactly close to Osaka.
 It’s about 2 hours away by train, so keep that in mind.

 Nara is much closer, and it’s also a beautiful city.
 It is famous for the many Buddhist temples and Shinto shrines, as well as some unique parks.

 So, decide where you want to go and have fun on your third day in Japan!

 Even though it’s a bit far away from Osaka, it is more than worth it to make the trip to Hiroshima.
 The city is absolutely stunning, and famous for the Itsukushima Floating Torii Gate.
-But that’s pretty far away from city center, which is where I would focus our day in Hiroshima.
+But that’s pretty far away from the city center, which is where I would focus our day in Hiroshima.

 Let’s go to Hiroshima Castle first.
-The reconstructed 16th century castle is an absolutely iconic part of the city, and it features a history museum inside.
+The reconstructed 16th-century castle is an absolutely iconic part of the city, and it features a history museum inside.
 Oh, and you can climb to the top, for some epic views of the city.

 Most other famous attractions are pretty close by.
 The next one is the Atomic Bomb Dome – a UNESCO World Heritage site, which is part of Hiroshima Peace Memorial Park.
 There’s also a guide with books next to the building, and you can learn more about the extent of damages that Hiroshima suffered after the bombing.